DukeMurmur/SGMail/README.md

 # SGMail
 Getting list of not occupied logins in Gmail
 # Start
 Script uses list of avaliable logins from freelogin.ru website.
-Enter number of trials (this is how many pages will be downloaded and parsed for logins) as a parameter or at the start of the programm.
+Enter number of trials (this is how many pages will be downloaded and parsed for logins) as a parameter or at the start of the program.
 Each trial gets 20 logins.
 The final number of logins will be lower, as one login can be found twice.
 # Menu
 Enter a number of login to get registration link.
 # Sorting (Flags)